-A STA that advertises a channel switch using one or more Channel Switch Announcement frames, Channel Switch Announcement elements, Extended Channel Switch Announcement frames or Extended Channel Switch Announcement elements includes a New Country subelement, Wide Bandwidth Channel Switch subelement or a New VHT Transmit Power Envelope subelement in a Channel Wrapper.(#6633)

-When switching the BSS to a lower operating bandwidth, the AP may recalculate the TS bandwidth budget and may delete one or more active TSs by invoking the MLME-DELTS.request primitive with a ReasonCode value of SERVICE_CHANGE_PRECLUDES_TS.
+When switching the BSS to a lower operating width, the AP may recalculate the TS bandwidth budget and may delete one or more active TSs by invoking the MLME-DELTS.request primitive with a ReasonCode value of SERVICE_CHANGE_PRECLUDES_TS.

-A VHT STA that is a member of an IBSS adopts the values indicated by the Secondary Channel Offset Element and Wide Bandwidth Channel Switch element in received frames according to the rules in 10.1.5 (Adjusting STA timers) and shall not transmit a value for the Wide Bandwidth Channel Switch Element and Secondary Channel Offset Element that differs from the most recently adopted value.
+A STA that is a member of an IBSS adopts the values indicated by any Secondary Channel Offset element and Wide Bandwidth Channel Switch elements in received frames according to the rules in 10.1.5 (Adjusting STA timers) and shall not transmit a value for any Wide Bandwidth Channel Switch element and Secondary Channel Offset element that differs from the most recently adopted value.

 NAV assertion in a VHT BSS